John Lotulelei

-John Taufa Lotulelei (born December 4, 1991) is an American football linebacker for the Jousters of The Spring League.
+John Taufa Lotulelei (born December 4, 1991) is an American former professional football linebacker.
 He played college football at UNLV.
-He is also the CEO of a roofing company in Dallas, Texas.

-Early years
+Early life

 Lotulelei attended Henry Perrine Baldwin High School.
 He accepted a football scholarship from UNLV.

 Professional career

 Seattle Seahawks

-Lotulelei was signed as an undrafted free agent by the Seattle Seahawks after the 2013 NFL Draft on April 27.
+Lotulelei was signed as an undrafted free agent by the Seattle Seahawks after the 2013 NFL draft on April 27.

-On October 2, 2013 Lotulelei was released by the Seahawks to make room for quarterback B. J. Daniels.
-Lotulelei made Seattle’s 53-man roster as an undrafted free agent from UNLV and had played in two games, making three tackles overall.
+On October 2, 2013, Lotulelei was released by the Seahawks to make room for quarterback B. J. Daniels.
+Lotulelei made Seattle's 53-man roster as an undrafted free agent from UNLV and had played in two games, making three tackles overall.
 Seattle paid Lotulelei a signing bonus of $25,000 last spring, the highest given to any undrafted free agent, and Lotulelei was an early training camp standout.

 Jacksonville Jaguars

 On October 3, 2013, Lotulelei was claimed off waivers by the Jacksonville Jaguars.
 He was waived/injured on August 2, 2014 and was subsequently placed on injured reserve.
 On August 3, 2014, he was placed on injured reserve.
 On October 10, 2015, he was waived.
 On October 12, 2015, he was placed on injured reserve.
 On October 16, 2015, he was waived from injured reserve.